sofoq/SQL_Customer_and_Product_Insights/README.md

 # 📦 Product Report

-## 1. 📝 Summary
+1. 📝 Summary

-- This SQL script generates a detailed product performance report by analyzing key metrics such as total sales, quantity, profit margin, and pricing segmentation.
-- The script first aggregates data, then segments products into various categories.
+This SQL script generates a detailed product performance report by analyzing key metrics such as total sales, quantity, profit margin, and pricing segmentation.
+The script first aggregates data, then segments products into various categories.
 The final output is a comprehensive report with metrics on product sales performance, customer interaction, and segmentation.

+Key Operations:
+Aggregation: The script uses various aggregation functions to calculate total sales, total quantity, average sales, and profitability metrics.
+Segmentation: Products are classified into categories such as price, profitability, sales performance, and age, which help to identify trends and make strategic decisions.
+Advanced Functions: The report makes use of advanced SQL features like **window functions, Common Table Expressions (CTE), procedures, and aggregate functions** to deliver a dynamic and detailed analysis of product data.

 ## 2. 🔑 Key Insights